Policy 10: Civility

 Pursuant to section 14 of the Bylaw, Dispute Resolution, the process described below will be the only process used by the Society to address complaints of incivility.

 If a person believes that a Leader has violated the grounds, they are first encouraged (but not required) to communicate their concern directly with the Leader.
 If the Leader continues the behaviour, or if the person considers the behaviour egregious, then a complaint may be filed according to the process described below.

 Any member may file a complaint in writing with the Chair of the Board (or, in the case the Chair’s actions are under question, the Vice-Chair), identifying: the Leader under question and the Society member by name; the facts described in detail upon which the complaint is based; and why the Society member believes the civility policy has been violated.

 With the receipt of a complaint, a special meeting of the Executive Committee will be called within ten (10) calendar days.
 If a member of the executive committee is the Leader named in the complaint, they will be notified of the complaint but excused from the special meeting.
 The purpose of the special meeting shall be to discuss the complaint and determine if the complaint should go forward to be investigated by the Board.

 If the Leader named in the complaint is a Board member, then they will be excused from any business related to the complaint, with the exception of the written submissions noted below.

 If the Executive Committee decides that the complaint should go forward to be investigated, then the full Board is responsible for determining if a Leader should be exonerated or suspended from leadership in the Society.

 The Chair of the Board (or Vice-Chair, if the Chair’s actions are under question) shall:

 b) Provide twenty (20) calendar days notice of suspension to the Leader and shall provide reasons for the proposed suspension.

 e) If a written submission is received:

-i) The President (or Vice-President, if the Presidents’ actions are under question) will provide a written synopsis of the complaint to the board.
+i) The Chair (or Vice-Chair, if the Chair’s actions are under question) will provide a written synopsis of the complaint to the Board.